| I discovered electronics in 1963, when I was eleven,

 dope in front of Linda—at least not by a porch-swing poodle

+like George."
 The real lesson comes later: After Splinter cons Linda and George

 completely, Linda responds a little too enthusiastically, and